(Disclosure: Some of the links below may be affiliate links)

 - Global Sustainable 100: 0.43% TER

 The fees can go down to zero if you do not want to invest your assets.l But this is probably not what you are looking for.

-If you use your vested benefits account to buy a house, you will need to pay a 300 CHF fee.
+If you use your vested benefits account to buy a house, you must pay a 300 CHF fee.
 But this is the only extra fee that you will see with VIAC.

 So, overall, the fees for the VIAC vested benefits account are excellent!

 Opening a VIAC vested benefits account

 Let’s look at how one can open a vested benefits accounts with VIAC.

 The great thing is that you can do almost everything online directly from the VIAC Vested Benefits Website.
 From there, you can register an account.
 And then, they will walk through the registration.
 It is straightforward.
 If you have ever opened an online account before, you will be able to do that effortlessly.
 You just need to have a copy of your ID ready to go.
 They will also confirm your identity with your phone.

 If you already have an account with VIAC for your third pillar, you can log in to your account.
 And from there, you can directly register for the vested benefits solution.
 There will be less information necessary.

-In both cases, once you are done with all the information, you will get a template of a letter that you can send to your current vested benefits account (if any).
+In both cases, once you are done with all the information, you will get a template of a letter you can send to your current vested benefits account (if any).
 That way, you can transfer your existing vested benefits funds if you desire to do so.
-Otherwise, you can give the displayed information to your current pension fund to transfer your assets if you are leaving the company.
+Otherwise, you can give the displayed information to your current pension fund to transfer your assets if you leave the company.

 Overall, it is incredibly easy to open a VIAC vested benefits account.
 Anybody can do it, and it will take you less than 10 minutes.